Recruitment and Hiring (Policy 7630)

 d.
 The Hiring Manager must consult with Human Resources before making a conditional offer of employment to a candidate who will be performing any position responsibilities outside the State of Idaho.

 e.
-If the Final Candidate’s Background Verification is not satisfactory, Human Resources will notify the Hiring Manager, or designee, and the selection process may be restarted or continued with other qualified applicants.
-Any Final Candidate whose Background Verification is not satisfactory will be notified.
+If the Final Candidate’s Background Verification and/or drug or alcohol test, when required, is not satisfactory, Human Resources will notify the Hiring Manager, or designee, and the selection process may be restarted or continued with other qualified applicants.
+Any Final Candidate whose Background Verification and/or drug or alcohol test is not satisfactory will be notified.
 The Hiring Manager, or designee, may consult with Human Resources for more information.

 f.
 Human Resources will notify the Hiring Manager, or designee, of the Final Candidate’s target start date once the Background Verification is complete.
 The Hiring Manager, or designee, must not permit the Final Candidate to begin work until the Hiring Manager, or designee, has received approval from Human Resources.